 If you’re reading this article then you’re either trying to decide whether to form an LLC in Wisconsin or you’ve already made the decision to form a Wisconsin LLC and simply need to know which steps you should take next.
 Any time you transition into a new phase of your business is cause for celebration, so congratulations!

-I’ll tell you everything you need to know about forming an LLC in Wisconsin, but first I’m going to provide you with an overview of Limited Liability Company (LLC) definitions as well as some of the reasons small business owners choose LLCs over various other business types.
+I’ll tell you everything you need to know about forming an LLC in Wisconsin, but first I’m going to give you an overview of Limited Liability Company (LLC) definitions as well as some of the reasons small business owners choose LLCs over various other business types.

 A Wisconsin LLC is a Limited Liability Company formed in the state of Wisconsin that is governed by the laws, regulations, and statutes of the state of Wisconsin.